 With nearly every region in the country living under some type of “stay at home” or “shelter in place” order during the current novel coronavirus pandemic, it can be frustrating trying to adhere to these new rules.
-It’s even more challenging for those of us who are responsible for making sure others are staying isolated such as our children and our elderly parents.
+It’s even more challenging for those of us who are responsible for making sure others are staying isolated such as our children and enforcing social distancing for elderly parents.
 In particular, trying to convince someone who is used to having their freedom and independence that they need to stay home as much as possible can be a struggle.

 If your parents have reached their retirement years and they are still completely independent, you may find yourself facing some role reversal.
 Don’t be surprised if you catch yourself sounding like your parents did when you were younger, lecturing about staying out too long and being around strangers.
 And just like you did as a teen or young adult, they may push back and tell you that you’re overreacting, that they know how to take care of themselves.
 (Hopefully, they’ll get a laugh out of it if you point out this irony to them.)